Markoudstaal/node-red-contrib-discord-advanced/README.md

 * discordMessage is a node with no inputs and one output allowing you to receive notifications of incoming messages.
 * discordMessageManager allows (embed) messages to be sent to either channels or privatly to user.
 It also allows for editing and deleting of (embed) messages.
+* discordReactionManager that allows you to listen to reactions on a message.
 * discordPermissions allows you to check the permissions of a specifc user.
 This is useful when you get the user from another source than the discordMessage node.
 * discordClient is an advanced deprecated node with one input and one output allowing you to inject a references to a [Discord.js Client](https://discord.js.org/#/docs/main/stable/class/Client) into a message.
 This node can cause node-red to crash if you use it improperly, so take caution.
 Messages containing a Discord.js Client reference can *not* be forked (e.g. sent to two nodes), so you'll have to manually remove the reference to the Client via a function node using `delete msg.discord`.